px/cfapp-piwik-analytics/cloudflare.md

 # Codename: Miniature Hipster
 ## A Piwik App for Cloudflare

-This open source CloudFlare app will embed and include the 'piwik.js' using script elements, into all of your webpages with minimal effort, and will then provide your Piwik tracker with analytics about visitors to [your configured domains](https://www.cloudflare.com/my-websites).
+This open source CloudFlare app will load 'piwik.js' into all of your webpages with minimal effort, it will then provide your Piwik tracker with analytics about visitors to [your configured domains](https://www.cloudflare.com/my-websites).

 ### App Features